gamestrafe/thedivision2/source/_pages/patch-notes.md

 This page contains all the patch notes that were published since the release of the game.
 Newest patch notes are always at the top.

+## Patch from 16.
+March 2019

+* Bug fixes
+** Implemented a fix that should reduce occurrences of client crashes when using skills ** Fixed an issue where players could be stuck in the wrong World Tier if they completed Strongholds without meeting the required Gear Score while in a group
+** Fixed an issue where players wouldn't be able to talk to agent Kelso at the Castle Settlement ** Fixed an issue where players could obtain multiple Ivory Keys from the same source ** Fixed an issue where map progress would not be saved when completing Open World activities and Side missions in another players’ instance.
+** Fixed an exploit that allowed players to loot Supply Drops multiple times ** Fixed a bug where players could buy blueprints repeatedly at the vendors by logging out and back in ** Fixed an issue where combining the Dialed in talent with the Emet Mask could lead to greatly increased Accuracy and Stability

 ## Patch from 14.
 March 2019

 * Weapons